 - to enforce or protect our contractual or other legal rights or to bring or defend legal proceedings; and

-- for direct marketing communications and related profiling to help us to offer our customers relevant products and service, including deciding whether or not to offer our customers certain products and service.
+- for direct marketing communications and related profiling to help us to offer our customers relevant products and service, including deciding whether to offer our customers certain products and service.
 We’ll send marketing to our customers by SMS, email, phone, post, social media and digital channels (for example, using Facebook Custom Audiences and Google Custom Match).
 Offers may relate to any of our products and services as well as to any other offers and advice we think may be of interest

 - to provide personalised content and services to our customers, such as tailoring our products and services, our digital customer experience and offerings, and deciding which offers or promotions to show our customers on our digital channels

 Where we do not have your consent pursuant to Article 6 1. (a) of GDPR, we always have a legitimate interest pursuant to Article 6 1. (f).
-In addition, or alternatively from time to time we process Personal Data pursuant to lawful bases contained in other provisions of Article 6 such as the performance of a contractual obligation.
+In addition, or alternatively from time to time we process personal data pursuant to lawful bases contained in other provisions of Article 6 such as the performance of a contractual obligation.

-- Contractual Obligations: we often have a duty to process Personal Data as part of a contractual obligation.
-In these circumstances we will only retain Personal Data for as long as is necessary to fulfil that obligation.
+- Contractual Obligations: we often have a duty to process personal data as part of a contractual obligation.
+In these circumstances we will only retain personal data for as long as is necessary to fulfil that obligation.

-- Legitimate Interest: to enable us to carry on our various businesses we inevitably need to process Personal Data in a vast variety of situations.
-Where we rely on Legitimate Interest we will always carry out, beforehand, a Legitimate Interest Assessment to ensure that our use of Personal Data does not exceed that which is strictly necessary to perform the job in hand, nor that it unnecessarily infringes the rights and expectation of privacy of the Data Subject.
+- Legitimate Interest: to enable us to carry on our various businesses we inevitably need to process personal data in a vast variety of situations.
+Where we rely on Legitimate Interest we will always carry out, beforehand, a Legitimate Interest Assessment to ensure that our use of personal data does not exceed that which is strictly necessary to perform the job in hand, nor that it unnecessarily infringes the rights and expectation of privacy of the Data Subject.

 - Some Examples: in some cases, we may have multiple legal bases for processing your data.
 For example, if we need to notify vehicle owners of a safety recall campaign initiated by the manufacturer, we may need to contact all current vehicle owners which will include not only our direct customers but also people who purchased their vehicle second hand.
-Accordingly, we have to obtain a list of all current keepers from DVLA and use it to contact the current keepers so as to direct them to their nearest authorised dealer
+Accordingly, we must obtain a list of all current keepers from DVLA and use it to contact the current keepers to direct them to their nearest authorised dealer

-- Legitimate Interest is also the basis of some of our Direct Marketing communications and related profiling to help us to offer our customers relevant products and services, including deciding whether or not to offer our customers certain products and services.
+- Legitimate Interest is also the basis of some of our Direct Marketing communications and related profiling to help us to offer our customers relevant products and services, including deciding whether to offer our customers certain products and services.
 We will send marketing to our customers by SMS, email, phone, post and social media and digital channels for example, using Facebook Custom Audiences and Google Custom Match.
 (In some cases, however, we will also have consent of our customers for direct marketing communications).

-- 6. Who receives your information
+- 7. Who receives your information?

 - Car Dealerships within our dealer networks